-Engage the parking brake by moving the lever forward.
+Engage the parking brake.
 Also, engaging the parking brake is recommended when stopping or parking the machine in a confined space with little tolerance for movement.

 IMPORTANT: The hydrostatic transaxles lock to prevent the mower from rolling freely with the engine stopped.
 However, if the mower is parked on a slope, it is necessary to ENGAGE the parking BRAKE to prevent the mower from creeping.
 This is due to a small amount of slippage in the transaxles, especially when transmission fluid is warm.